preetiac/atchai-hugo/content/blog/2016-08-16-paging-doctor-bot.md

 #### Where are we today

-Although the has been new advances in AI, natural language processing is nowhere near good enough for complex conversations.
+Although there have been advances in AI, natural language processing is still not capable of generating convincing dialog.
 The longer the conversation, the harder it becomes to automate it.

 So what are chatbots good for right now, you might ask?
 The simple answer is short exchanges.
 Chatbots are great for checking in with users on a regular basis and collecting data.